-For biochemistry major Moudi Hubeishy ’14, working on an HIV research project is a chance to think beyond textbooks to solve real-world problems.
+For biochemistry major Moudi Hubeishy ’14, working on an HIV research project was a chance to think beyond textbooks to solve real-world problems.
 His collaboration with Dr. Stephen Tajc, assistant professor of chemistry, is one of many examples of hands-on learning at Nazareth.
 Here’s the lowdown on Moudi’s life in the lab:

 I was loving organic chemistry with Dr. Tajc so much that I told him I wished I could get more experience.
 He asked me, “Would you like to help me work on the synthesis of an HIV inhibitor that could become a quick HIV test?”
 I said, “When can we start?”